openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/annotations/annotations.rst

 .. code-block:: typescript
    :linenos:

-    // b.sts
+    // b.ets
     import { MyAnno } from "./a"

     @MyAnno
     class C {/*body*/}

 As an annotation is not a type, it is forbidden to export or import using ``export type`` or ``import type`` notations:

 .. code-block:: typescript
    :linenos:

     import type { MyAnno } from "./a" // compile-time error

 The following cases are forbidden for annotations: